Salomhamwi/personal-portfolio/README.md

 <p align="center"><img src="./Readme-screenshots/projects-img.png"></p>

-This section contains some of my projects that I have worked on. upon hovering on the images, it makes them larger, and upon clicking on them, it shall direct you to a Github repository that is connected with it.
+This section contains some of my projects that I have worked on. upon hovering on the images, it makes them larger.
+TO DO LIST: upon clicking on them, it shall direct you to a Github repository that is connected with it.